dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 If you want notification when sending message to your own account, use the send action with your full number.

+Each "send" action returns a map with one key : "RESULT", which has either "OK" or "KO" as a value.

 ## Full Example

 ### Thing configuration